 There are 12 major divisions and each division stand for 5 minutes, so we can say 1 hour = 12 x 5 = 60 minutes.

 Reading time in hours and minutes

-Here, hour hand is at 10 and minute hand is at 2 which
+Here, hour hand is at 10.

 So, time is 10 hours 10 minutes.

 Left-half of the face of the clock shows number of minutes to the next hour and right half of the clock shows number of minutes past the hour.

-Minute hand is at 10 which show (10 x 5 = 50).
-So, time is 2 hours 50 minutes.
+Minute hand is at 10 which show (10 x 5 = 50 minutes).

 10 minutes to 3

 Here, hour hand is between 6 and 7.
-Minute hand is at 1

-which shows (1 x 5 = 5).
 So, time is 6 hours 5 minutes.

 5 minutes past 6